Social Justice Ministry

-Immanuel Church-on-the-Hill’s history of social justice engagement dates to the 1960s and includes issues of civil rights. refugee resettlement, and ministry to Native Americans; a major financial and parish-wide commitment to outreach locally, regionally and internationally since the 1990s; and a strong and growing creation care ministry focused in part on climate justice.
+Why Does Immanuel Have a Social Justice Ministry?
+Immanuel Church-on-the-Hill’s history of social justice engagement dates to the 1960s and includes issues of civil rights. refugee resettlement, and ministry to Native Americans; a major financial and parish-wide commitment to outreach locally, regionally and internationally since the 1990s; and a strong and growing creation care ministry.

-In 2021, we created two learning and dialogue spaces.
-Fifteen parishioners (including one of our three clergy and one of the two Social Justice Co-Stewards) participated in a Sacred Ground dialogue circle.
-A second of our three clergy led a Bible study on conquest, respect for racial differences and indigenous people, and alternative readings of Old Testament history in a Joshua bible study, in which the other Vestry Co-Steward was a participant.
-These two groups have created a core of people eager to take this ministry more broadly into the parish.
+In 2021, we created several learning and dialogue spaces.
+Twenty=two parishioners (including one of our three clergy and both Social Justice Co-Stewards) have participated in the national Episcopal Church program of parish-based Sacred Ground dialogue circles looking deeply at the racial history of the United States and exploring family history and identity in dialogue.
+A second of our three clergy led a Bible study on conquest, respect for racial differences and indigenous people, and alternative readings of Old Testament history in a Joshua bible study, continuing into later 2021 with other readings from Native American and feminist Christians, with a new discussion on criminal justice and scripture starting in early 2022.
+And a number of parishioners participated in Alexandria City Councilman Chapman Manumission Tours of some of the hidden racial history of the city.
+These activities have created a core of people eager to take this ministry more broadly into the parish.

 NEWS and APPEALS